 “When delivering a reflection in a public service setting, chaplains must carefully choose words that are inclusive,” says the directive.
 “They should employ a language mindful of the Gender Based Analysis (GBA+) principles.”

-Soldiers are not required anymore to remove their headdress during the pronouncement of a spiritual reflection, given the occasion is not considered a religious event.
+Soldiers are no longer required to remove their headdress during the pronouncement of a spiritual reflection, given that the occasion is now not considered a religious event.

 The new directive also replaced the respective religious symbols on the chaplains’ scarves with the logo of the Royal Canadian Chaplain Service.
-“Chaplains must consider the potential that some items or symbols may cause discomfort or traumatic feelings when choosing the dress they wear during public occasions,” says the directive.
+“Chaplains must consider the potential that some items or symbols may cause discomfort or traumatic feelings when choosing the dress they wear during public occasions,” the directive says.

 Chaplains who do not follow the directive, such as by uttering the words “God” or “Jesus Christ” during an official military function, can face disciplinary and remedial measures.
 DND spokesperson Abma said the Chaplain General’s approach to implementation of this directive “is one based in education and mentorship rather than discipline and sanction.”